 Although scarce, online degrees in sign language are available at the bachelor's and master's degree level; certificates in American Sign Language (ASL) are also offered online and are more common.
-Certificate programs can generally be completed entirely online and teach students the basics of sign language.
+Certificate programs can generally be completed entirely online, although there are some hybrid programs.
 These programs are a good option for someone who simply wants to become fluent in ASL.

 Individuals who want to teach the hearing impaired must obtain a teaching license or certification from the state where they wish to teach.
 This involves meeting education requirements and passing competency exams.
 Certification for sign language interpreters is available jointly through the National Association of the Deaf and the Registry of Interpreters for the Deaf (RID).
 Additional certification may be required to work as an ASL-English interpreter for the U.S. government.

 Online certificate programs in ASL teach students sign language, including the grammar, syntax and idioms that accompany it.
 Students practice communication skills that allow them to interact with members of the deaf community, including asking questions, describing people and places, discussing events and giving directions.
 The minimum educational prerequisite for an online certificate program in ASL is a high school diploma or the GED equivalent.
 Online ASL programs are available at many different colleges and universities across the nation.

 Program Information and Requirements